shivaganesh9515/Nextgen-organic/client/ACCESS_GUIDE.md

 # Platform Access Guide

-This guide explains how to access the NextGen Organics platform as different user roles: Customer, Vendor, and Admin.
+This guide explains how to access the Nextgen Organics platform as different user roles: Customer, Vendor, and Admin.

 ## Role-Based Access Overview